Akshay-Jhijhautia/Git_Linux/linux/linux.md

-   ls -lh -> will also get the size of the file ls > text.txt -> instead of showing result on window, it will dump the result in text.txt file. lsof -i:8000 -> gives the pid of the process running on port 8000, or any other desirable port.
+   ls -lh -> will also get the size of the file ls > text.txt -> instead of showing result on window, it will dump the result in text.txt file. lsof -i:8000 -> gives the pid of the process running on port 8000, or any other desirable port. ls -l <file name> -> to check details of a particular file in that folder

+# Permissions :

+- rwx rwx rwx -> filetype user group others

+1. - -> This represents file type
+2. r -> read
+3. w -> write
+4. x -> execute(it means that user can run the file, this option is mainly used for running scripts)
+5. chmod [permission] [file_name] -> command used to change permission of a file. ex. chmod u=rw,g=r,o=r test.txt -> to change permission using symbolic mode ex. chmod 644 test.txt -> to change persission in number mode 4 - read, write - 2, execute - 1, no permission - 0, 7- (read, write and execute permission), 6 (read and write priviledges), 4 (read priviledges)

+chown [user_name] [file_name] -> change file ownership
+chgrp [group_name] [file_name] -> to change group ownershio

 7. `rm <filename>` -> removes/deletes the file
    rmdir <folder name> -> deletes a folder only if folder is empty